lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ## Lazy Translations

-Messages don't have to be declared at the same code location where they're displayed.
+You don't need to declare messages at the same code location where they are displayed.
 Tag a string with the [`msg`](/docs/ref/macro.md#definemessage) macro, and you've created a "message descriptor", which can then be passed around as a variable, and can be displayed as a translated string by passing its `id` to [`Trans`](/docs/ref/macro.md#trans) as its `id` prop:

 ```jsx
 import { msg } from "@lingui/macro";